BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Generalized Kac--Moody algebras

 where $\delta$ denotes the Kronecker delta function.
 We place each $e_{m,j,l}$ in cohomological degree $j$, each $f_{m,j,l}$ in cohomological degree $-j$, and $h_m$ in cohomological degree $0$.
 Then clearly the above relations are homogeneous, so that the quotient Lie algebra inherits a cohomological grading.
 Note that because we allow generators of odd cohomological degree, signs appear due to the Koszul sign rule.
-For example the usual antisymmetry relation becomes
+For example the antisymmetry and Jacobi relations become